-As noted above there are several ingredients that are very beneficial for the skin, especially so in a night cream when percentages can be higher and therefore more effective.
+As noted above there are several natural night cream ingredients that are very beneficial for the skin, especially so in a night cream when percentages can be higher and therefore more effective.
 It’s a great opportunity to create a plan and night time skin care routine that incorporates some (or all) of these ingredients to improve your skin:

 Peptides: When collagen breaks down, the peptides act as an alert system, informing our bodies to make more collagen to help replace what we lose naturally as we get older.
 Every year we age, collagen production decreases.
 This causes wrinkles, dehydration, discoloration, loss of firmness, and a dull complexion.
 Peptides help rebuild collagen and preserve the skin’s youthful appearance.
 In scientific terms, peptides are fragments of proteins.
 On their own, peptides are made up of amino acids.
 Proteins are the fundamental building blocks of skin.
 Without peptides, skin doesn’t remain intact and the result is loss of firmness, appearance of wrinkles, texture changes, and skin that doesn’t bounce back as it once did.
 Using products with peptides directly on top of our skin acts as a fake-out, tricking our skin into thinking it's lost collagen and needs to make more.
 There is a long list of peptides you can significantly benefit from, many of which are plant derived.